 Anyone working in journalism, in an entry or support position, or those who wish to make a career change to Journalism.
 The course will also benefit anyone who has journalism or reporting as part of their job specification.

-Successful students qualify for the Diploma in Journalism (Dip.
+Successful students qualify for the Executive Training Programme in Journalism (Dip.
 Journ.).
-The Diploma is awarded at Distinction, Credit or Pass Level.
+The Executive Training Programme is awarded at Distinction, Credit or Pass Level.
 This course is certified by the Institute of Commercial Management and is industry and internationally recognised in over 140 different countries worldwide.